knative/docs/docs/getting-started/function-triggers.md

     !!!
 Success "Expected output"
         ```{ .console .no-copy }
-        Created go function in hello
+        Created go function in echo
         ```

     And deploy the function with the `func deploy` command: